healeycodes/noter/README.md

 ## Roadmap

-- Scrolling improvements?
-Maybe add some "intelligence" here.
+- Scrolling improvements
-  - Rather than manual scrolling, let's scroll the page when the cursor goes under, or above, the view
+  - If we're about to draw the cursor above/below the screen, then force a scroll (might cause a flicker)
   - Scroll into view when user types off-screen